 Guess what popped up in my Pinterest feed the other day?
 Arrow bookends from Pottery Barn.
 Yup and I fell head over heels.
 But Pottery Barn doesn’t ship to South Africa.
 Nope.
 In fact, I can’t even get onto their website.
 Its restricted here.
 Hmmph!!
 Not fair guys.
 Well if I can’t buy one, I’ll just have to make my own.

 A feather Bigz™ die.
 OMW, how did they guess?
-Aren’t those just perfect for cutting arrow bookends from an empty soda can?
-If you don’t have a Sizzix you can download these beautiful feather templates from the Graphics Fairy and use them instead 😉 For the shaft of the arrow, we used some thin bamboo sticks we had lying around.
+Aren’t those perfect for cutting arrow bookends from an empty soda can?
+If you don’t have a Sizzix download these beautiful feather templates from the Graphics Fairy and use them instead.
+For the shaft of the arrow, we used some thin bamboo sticks we had lying around.
 All I had to do was figure out how to make a realistic tip.

 The Art Of Knapping

-Fortunately, there’s always YouTube and I found tons of video on how to knap.
-Pssst…..That’s the technical term for chipping away at a piece of stone or glass to form it into some kind of shape 😀 After gathering up my pre-historic tool, aka big garden pebble, I started knapping a piece of slate that was left over from making our heart serving boards.
+I have never tried napping before.
+Fortunately, there’s always YouTube, and I found tons of videos on how to knap.
+Pssst…..That’s the technical term for chipping away at a piece of stone or glass to form it into some kind of shape.
+After gathering my pre-historic tool, aka big garden pebble, I started knapping a piece of slate that was left over from making our heart serving boards.